facebook/react-native-website/docs/profiling.md

 :::info Choose the Java/Kotlin recording

 Make sure you select "Find CPU Hotspots **(Java/Kotlin Recording)**" rather than "Find CPU Hotspots (Callstack Sample)".
-They have similar icons so it's easy to get confused between them.
+They have similar icons but do different things.
 :::

 Perform the interactions and press "Stop recording".
 Recording is resource-intensive, so keep the interaction short.
 You can then either inspect the resulting trace in the Android Studio or export it and open it in an online tool like [Firefox Profiler](https://profiler.firefox.com/).